Clathrin-independent endocytosis: Endophilin-A2

 Another pathway mediated through FEME and the use of endophilins is a toxin pathway that includes Shiga (STxB), a glycosphingolipid (GSL)-binding toxin, and cholera toxin B. These toxins have the ability to induce membrane invagination upon binding to their surface receptor.
 It was previously thought that cortical actin dynamics aided in the curvature upon binding.
 However, it is now believed that Endophilin-A2 is also a key factor in stabilization for the scission of STxxB endosomes.
 With the help of action and dynamin, endophilin-A2 uses microtubulue-associated motor proteins to control the rate and length of endosomal scission.

 In model organisms

 Fungi

 Fungi use a homolog of RhoA, called Rho1, to carry out a similar pathway to RhoA-regulated endocytosis.
-In yeast cells, Rho1 requires an effector known as Bri 1 to induce cell wall stress, leading to cargo internalization.
+In yeast cells, Rho1 requires an effector known as Bni1 to promote actin polymerization, leading to cargo internalization.

-Myo2, a type of myosin, has also been found to be important for microtubule motors protein function, which help the cell membrane contract and invaginate.
-These include proteins like dynein and dynactin.
+Myo2, a type of myosin, also appears to be important for clathrin-independent endocytosis in conjunction with microtubules and microtubule-based motor proteins such as dynein and dynactin.

-In fungi calls laking Arp2/3, clathin-independent endocytosis seems to be the dominant form of endocytosis as well.
+In fungal cells lacking Arp2/3, clathin-independent endocytosis seems to be the dominant form of endocytosis as well.

 Plants

 Plant cells use for clathrin-dependent and clathin-independent endocytosis to internalize membrane proteins and other cargo.
-Actin polymerization plays a key role in this endocytosis as demonstrated by the roles of Flotillin 1 (Flot1), which is a sterol and sphinoglipid enriched membrane region that collapses during invagination.
+Actin polymerization is required for this endocytosis, as demonstrated by the roles of Flotillin 1 (Flot1), which is a sterol and sphinoglipid enriched membrane region that collapses during invagination.